 - All flat art must be matted with a minimum one inch black or white border.
 Hooks for hanging are not required.

-- Please attach a label with the student’s name, age/grade and school name on the back of each student’s submission.
+- Please print and attach an Entry Form with the student’s name, age/grade and school name on the back of each student’s submission.